 On the flip side, when you leave for a trip of this magnitude, the culture shock you experience may not be as severe as when you’re on a shorter trip.
 You know you’re in this for the long haul.
 You’re excited and pumped up about your trip, so those differences are easier to overlook.
 What many travelers don’t think about is what’s going to happen when coming home.
 Sometimes the worst culture shock you experience is when you return to the place that’s most familiar to you.

 I know what you’re thinking.
 How is that possible?
-If you’ve lived in a certain city or country your entire life, how is it possible to feel out of place?
-While it may seem impossible, reverse culture shock is very real thing, and it happens to most RTW travelers when they return home.
+If you’ve lived in a certain city or country your entire life, how and why would you feel out of place?
+While it may seem impossible, reverse culture shock is very real thing, and it happens to most long-term travelers when they return home.

 There are several stages of reverse culture shock, and it can take a person quite a while to adapt to being back home.